AussieGuy0/infinite-feed-filter-list/README.md

 # Infinite Feed Filter List

-A filter list for ublock orign to block distracting infinite feeds.
+A filter list for uBlock origin to block distracting infinite feeds.

 ## What does it filter?
 - Facebook